 There are so many restaurants in Skiathos, it would really be impossible to list all of the best ones.
 Having spent a lot of time on the island, I can honestly say the food has been amazing 99% of the time.
 My particular favourites are:

 Taverna Anatoli – this is away from Skiathos town in Kalyvia but totally worth the effort of driving up the hill if you hire a car, or in a taxi it will be less than 10 minutes from town.
 They serve a small menu of traditional home cooked Greek food.
-The food is fresh, delicious and perfectly cooked.
 The setting is quiet and beautiful, and away from the hustle and bustle of the town.
+I hear from locals that when Jamie Oliver visited Skiathos, Anatoli was his favourite restaurant.
+I can totally see why!

-If you fancy a change from Greek food and are looking for somewhere more upmarket I’d recommend Ricchi e Poveri .
+If you fancy a change from Greek food then I’d recommend Ricchi e Poveri .
 This place serves the most delicious Mediterranean Tapas, has a fab wine menu and amazing views over the old port.
 It’s the perfect place to enjoy dinner with a beautiful view as the sun goes down.
 I would strongly recommend booking here in advance to get one of the balcony tables with a view.

 View from Ricchi e Poveri